-Beginning with Outlook 2003, you can minimize Outlook to the notification area.
-Click on the tray icon and choose “Hide when Minimized” to enable (or disable) the feature.
+Using Outlook 2003 and newer, you can minimize Outlook to the notification area.
+Click on the tray icon and choose "Hide when Minimized" to enable (or disable) the feature.

-In Windows 7, the Outlook icon is typically in the overflow area, unless you changed it in Window’s Taskbar properties.
+In Windows 7 and newer, the Outlook icon may be in the overflow area, unless you changed it in Window's Taskbar properties.

-To always show the Outlook icon in the notification area, right click on the Taskbar area and choose Properties.
+Windows 7 and 8: always show the Outlook icon in the notification area, right click on the Taskbar area and choose Properties then Notification Area Customize (or go to Control panel and search for Notification Area Icons).
 This will open the Notification Area Icons control.
 Find Outlook and change it to Show icon and notifications.
-You’ll need to double click on this icon to restore Outlook (or right click and choose Open Outlook).
+You'll need to double click on this icon to restore Outlook (or right click and choose Open Outlook).

 If Outlook appears to close when you minimize it, check the Hide when Minimized setting.